floj/jqplay/README.md

 ## Development

 To develop `jqplay`, you need to have a [Go development environment](http://golang.org/doc/install).
-You also need to have Node & Postgresql installed.
+You also need to have Node and `jq` installed.

-### bin/setup

-This script will setup Postgresql for `jqplay`.

 ### bin/start